 In western tropical astrology, the 1st house begins at the Ascendant – the degree of the zodiac rising on the eastern horizon at the exact moment of birth.
 This point marks the cusp of the house of self: identity, physical body, first impressions, the instinctive way you move through the world.
 While the rising sign sets the tone of the 1st house, planets placed inside it add specific energies that color how that tone actually shows up.
 A Scorpio rising with Jupiter in the 1st house shows up very differently from a Scorpio rising with Saturn there.

 Planets in the 1st house are considered angular placements – the most powerfully expressed positions in any chart.
 In Hellenistic astrology, Vettius Valens described angular houses as places where planets “act with full force,” and later medieval astrologers formalized this by assigning angular planets the highest dignity weighting in their scoring systems.
-Research confirms the instinct: social psychologist Alexander Todorov’s 2006 Princeton study found that people form reliable judgments of personality and competence from a face in as little as 100 milliseconds – before any words are exchanged.
-In a birth chart, 1st house planets are what those first 100 milliseconds are made of.
+A useful parallel from social psychology: Alexander Todorov’s 2006 Princeton study found that people form judgments of personality and competence from a face in as little as 100 milliseconds – before any words are exchanged.
+In a birth chart, 1st house planets describe the part of you that people tend to register first.

-Understanding what each planet does in this house gives you one of the most direct windows into how a person experiences and presents their sense of self.
+Understanding what each planet does in this house gives you one of the most direct windows into how a person experiences and presents their sense of self: how they enter love, how they take up space at work, how they react under pressure, and what they tend to mistake for “just my personality.”

 What the 1st House Rules